yangyzheng/SimpleTodoApp/README.md

 This is an Android demo application for creating, editing and saving a simple ToDo list.

-Time spent: a couple of hours here and there due to busy work schedule, 1 day spent in total
+Time spent: a couple of hours here and there due to busy work schedule, 1 day (~ 8 hours) spent in total.

 Completed user stories: